-9.2.2.2.2.2 USB Power Delivery Sink Capabilities
+9.2.2.3 USB Power Delivery Sink Capabilities

-Most notebooks support buck/boost charging which allows them to charge the battery from 5 V to 20 V. USB PD sources must also follow the Source Power Rules defined by the USB Power Delivery specification.
+Most notebooks support buck and boost charging which means they can charge the battery from 5 V to 20 V. USB PD sources must also support follow the Source Power Rules defined by the UBS Power Delivery specification.
 It is recommended for notebooks to support all the voltages in the Source Power Rules to ensure compatibility with most PD chargers and adapters.

-SINK PDO PDO TYPE VOLTAGE CURRENT
+PDO PDO Type Voltage Current

 PDO1 Fixed 5 V 3 A

 PDO2 Fixed 9 V 3 A

 PDO3 Fixed 15 V 3 A

 PDO4 Fixed 20 V 3 A (5 A Max)

-Table 17.
-Sink PDOs
+Table 14.
+Sink Capabilities

-9.2.2.2.2.3 Thunderbolt Supported Data Modes
+9.2.2.4 Supported Data Modes

-Thunderbolt Controllers are capable of generating USB3, DisplayPort and Thunderbolt Data.
+Thunderbolt Controllers are capable generate USB3, DisplayPort and Thunderbolt Data.
 The Thunderbolt controller is also capable of muxing the appropriate super speed signal to the Type-C connector.
 Thunderbolt systems do not need a super speed mux for the Type-C connector.
-Table 18 summarizes the data capabilities of each Type-C port supporting Thunderbolt.
+The table below summarizes the data capabilities of each Type-C port supporting Thunderbolt.